TimerChen/mips/README.md

 * But it totally used 3m20s.

-Removed all the throw-catch statement.
+Removed all the throw-catch statements.

 * It now totally used 8s.